 How many words would emerging and struggling spellers need to practice to avoid future mistakes and fix current mistakes.
 Maybe the 'key' words I was looking for could represent each of those sound-spellings.

 (And 80 of those 201 sound-spellings only exist in uncommon words!)

 There are only 121 ways to misspell sounds

 in the common words we use 95% of the time!

 These numbers got me really excited about the word walk idea ...

 Instead of practicing the 10,000 or 20,000 words of an average vocabulary, the right kind of practice with 121 words would make a massive difference.
 Learners would get a strong foundation of knowledge, skills and confidence.

 This list of 201 'key' words is the second gift I have for you.

-In the list, similar sound-spellings are grouped together and the 'key' words are ordered from simplest and most common to complex and least common.
+In the list, similar sound-spellings are grouped together and the 'key' words are divided into 3 groups: very common, common, and uncommon.

 Practice with just 30 'key' words would be enough to change old habits and build life-changing skills!